TykTechnologies/backstage-plugin-tyk/plugins/catalog-backend-module-tyk/README.md

 ### Labels

-The entity provider adds labels to API entities during the import process.
+The entity provider automatically adds labels to API entities during the import process.
 These labels are based on values from the source API definition:

 Backstage Label | Source API Definition Field | Source Type | Description
 ---|---|---|---